Recipe Overview

 Looking for a cocktail to go with your salsa?
 Try a spicy Paloma or strawberry margarita punch.
 I love a frosty G &T with chips and my hubby always goes for a cold craft beer.

 Set a small bowl upside down inside a large shallow bowl.
 I usually put them both in my sink to contain the mess a bit.
 Center the stem end of the corn on top of the small bowl.
-Cut the kernels off the cob top to bottom.
+Using a sharp, thin-bladed knife, cut the kernels off the cob, top to bottom.
 The corn will neatly fall into the larger bowl.

 A bundt cake pan works surprisingly well too.
 The center hole can be used to position and hold the corn cob, and the cut corn falls into the pan.
 Nifty!

-• Tortilla chips (of course): Buy a bag of your favorite chips or make your own.
+- Tortilla chips (of course): Buy a bag of your favorite chips or make your own.
 For a healthier choice, try baked tortilla chips or air fryer tortilla chips.
 There’s nothing like freshly made, warm chips, and these have very little added oil or salt.
+(Be sure to try my Mexican street corn dip, too!)

-• Tacos, Burritos, etc: Anywhere you would add salsa!
+- Tacos, Burritos, etc: Use black bean salsa anywhere you would add regular salsa!

 Since this salsa keeps well, it can be made ahead.
 In fact, it’s even a bit better the next day.
 It can be frozen, too, so if you have an abundance of tomatoes or corn, go ahead and make a double batch and freeze some to eat later.
 It won’t taste quite as fresh, but it will still be yummy.